Lake Superior Provincial Park

 Located along the northeastern shores of Lake Superior, the largest freshwater lake in the world, Lake Superior Provincial Park is nestled between Sault Ste.
 Marie and Wawa, in the Algoma district of Northern Ontario.
 Visitors can also opt to fly into the Sault Ste.
 Marie Airport, then drive two hours north to the park.

-To find out more information about Lake Superior Provincial Park, you may check their section on the Ontario Parks website.
+To find out more information about Lake Superior Provincial Park, check their section on the Ontario Parks website.
 To learn more about things to do and places to explore nearby, keep on scrolling to find out what Destination Ontario recommends.

 More about Lake Superior Provincial Park

-Situated on the shores of the biggest freshwater lake in the world, Lake Superior Provincial Park can trace its history to ancient volcanic activity visible in several rock outcrops, as well as centuries-old pictographs drawn by the Ojibwe people.
+Situated on the shores of the largest freshwater lake in the world, Lake Superior Provincial Park can trace its history to ancient volcanic activity visible in several rock outcrops, as well as centuries-old pictographs drawn by the Ojibwe people.
 Being located in both the Eastern forest-boreal transition eco-region as well as the Central Canadian Shield forest region, the park’s landscape is filled with a diverse mix of coniferous and deciduous trees, including pine and the sweet sugar maple.
 It is also home to a large population of moose, many of whom can be spotted from April to June.
 With numerous hiking trails, multiple lakes and rivers, and hundreds of campsites spaced out around the park grounds, visiting adventurers can be sure to find something thrilling to do.

 Set up camp near the many picturesque bays in Lake Superior Provincial Park.
 The camping grounds near Agawa Bay contains 152 campsites that are located near a beach, and campers are treated to stunning views of the sunset over Lake Superior.
 The park’s visitor centre is also located in the Agawa Bay camping grounds, where one can read about the history of the park and make quick storage arrangements with park staff.
 Visitors looking for more privacy will appreciate the camping grounds at Rabbit Blanket Lake.
 With just 60 camping sites, campers can quietly enjoy nature and spot the milky way on clear nights.